krxclient/krx-docs/features/tas.md

 # TAS (Tool-Assisted Speedrun) ![Ultimate](https://img.shields.io/badge/Ultimate-%23f76d6d?style=flat-square)

-The **TAS** (Tool-Assisted Speedrun) tab in the KRX Client Ultimate version provides a comprehensive suite for recording, replaying, and manipulating precise sequences of inputs, primarily for creating optimized runs on DDNet maps.
+The **TAS** (Tool-Assisted Speedrun) tab in the KRX Client Ultimate version provides a comprehensive suite for recording, replaying, and manipulating precise sequences of inputs, primarily for creating optimized runs on DDNet (DDraceNetwork) maps.

 **Important Prerequisite: `/showall`**
 - For TAS playback and recording to correctly interact with map entities (weapons, pickups, shields, hearts, etc.), you **must** ensure all entities are rendered *before* starting a TAS session on a server.
 There are two ways to do this automatically: